 Young Organists Scholarship Program

-d.
-Performed or performs regularly on the theatre organ for pay before the general public in any restaurant, pizza parlor, theatre, or other public entertainment venue.
+- Performed or performs regularly on the theatre organ for pay before the general public in any restaurant, pizza parlor, theatre, or other public entertainment venue.
 If your particular situation requires clarification, please contact the Young Organists Scholarship Committee Chairperson.

-The student may request funds in $100.00 increments or may wait until they have a sufficient amount of paid receipts for completed lessons to request payment of the full amount of the award.
+The student may request funds in $120.00 increments or may wait until they have a sufficient amount of paid receipts for completed lessons to request payment of the full amount of the award.